front-commerce/developers.front-commerce.com/source/docs/essentials/adapt-theme-to-your-brand.md

 borders, shadows, etc. Together they are what make your brand unique.

 There even exist tools that extract those tokens from existing websites.
-In this example, we will use [CSS Stats](https://cssstats.com/) to extract our Design Tokens.
+In this example, we will use [CSS Stats](https://cssstats.com/) to extract Design Tokens from [Smashing Magazine](https://www.smashingmagazine.com/) and use them later.

 <figure>
 <img alt="CSS Stats lists all the 62 colors and 59 unique background colors of Smashing Magazine" src="/docs/assets/smashingmagazine-cssstats.png" />